 IETF publication RFC 5592 "A Recommendation for IPv6 Address Text Representation" describes a preferred text representation for an IPv6 address.
 These rules make the address lower-case, trim leading zeroes, shorten runs of zero segments (e.g. :0000:) as much as possible but not a single segment, and place the compressed zeros as far to the left as possible.
 The best representation is also shown above.

-Because of the complexity of the IPv6 address format, this tool can help you avoid a permutation of the correct structure.
+Because of the complexity of the IPv6 address format, this test tool can help you avoid a permutation of the correct structure.

 This Perl test script has over 200 test cases of valid and invalid IPv6 addresses.
 You can use them to test your own implementation.
-In addition it has pointers to several other regular expressions that can be used for IPv6.
+In addition, it has pointers to several other regular expressions that can be used for IPv6.